Image resizing by neural network operators and their convergence rate with respect to the $L^p$-norm and the dissimilarity index defined through the continuous SSIM: Numerical simulations and experiments

 The results of our experiments are detailed in Tables \ref{Montage}-\ref{Library}, where the best-performing metrics for each image are highlighted in bold for easy identification.
 To evaluate the PSNR and the (discrete) SSIM with \textsc{Matlab\textsuperscript{\textcopyright}}, we have used its built-in functions \texttt{psnr()} and \texttt{ssim()}, respectively.\\

 The experimental results show that the NN algorithm, using both the ramp and the logistic density functions, has a competitive and satisfactory performance.
-In terms of quality measures, the NN algorithm generally outperforms the other methods considered, particularly for images with a variance greater than $5e+03$.
-For cases where the variance is less than $5e+03$, its performance is comparable to that of alternative methods, although we have not included those results here.
+In terms of quality measures, the NN algorithm generally outperforms the other methods considered.
 Additionally, we have also analyzed the CPU time required by each algorithm to process a single image (see, Table \ref{tab_cpu}).
 On the other hand, the u-VPI method is significantly faster than the others and shows strong performance in terms of PSNR.
 Moreover, both bilinear and bicubic interpolation methods also exhibit high performance with respect to PSNR.\\

-The decay trend of the discrete dissimilarity index $1-SSIM$ (also known in image analysis as {\em loss function}) is reported in Figure \ref{fig:grafici1} and Figure \ref{fig:grafici2}. \\ The numerical results align with Theorem \ref{corollary_nuovo}.
+The decay trend of the discrete dissimilarity index $1-\text{SSIM}$ is reported in Figure \ref{fig:grafici1} and Figure \ref{fig:grafici2}.
+The numerical results align with Theorem \ref{corollary_nuovo}.
 In fact, as $n$ increases, we observe that the dissimilarity index decays when applying the NN algorithm.
 In particular, the NN algorithm with the ramp function shows a faster decay compared to the one using logistic functions.
 For completeness, we also present the numerical results for bilinear and bicubic interpolation, as well as the u-VPI methods, even if they do not depend on the parameter $n$.

+\begin{remark} In some preliminary experiments, other than $\sigma_\ell$ and $\sigma_R$ also the hyperbolic tangent activation function $\sigma_h$ has been considered.
+However, $\sigma_h$ produced similar results as above, offering no additional advantages.
+More general sigmoidal functions (see, function $\sigma_\gamma$, with $\gamma>0$ defined on p.
+199 of \cite{piconi2024}) could be considered but however they have a lower convergence rate as showed in Theorem \ref{thnuovo3}. \end{remark}

+To assess robustness and generalization, we extended the tests to six additional greyscale images: \textit{bird} ($256 \times 256$, variance $2.1176e+03$), \textit{boat} ($504 \times 504$, variance $2.6343e+03$), \textit{goldhill} ($256 \times 256$, variance $2.3817 e+03$), \textit{camera} ($256 \times 256$, variance $3.8859e+03$), \textit{slope} ($256 \times 256$, variance $6.8626e+03$), and \textit{mandrill} ($256 \times 256$, variance $1.4778 e+03$).
+These include both high and low variance cases, allowing for broader evaluation across different image characteristics.
+For cases where the variance is less than $5e+03$, the performance of the proposed method remains comparable to that of alternative reconstruction techniques, with slightly less good performances in the cases of lower variance.